-After you have registered one or more Sophos access points in Sophos Central Wireless, you still need to configure a new network.
-But this is also done with Sophos Central Wireless in just a few clicks.
-You simply create a new SSID, give your network a name, choose a secure encryption method (WPA / WPA2 / WEP), define an encryption algorithm (AES TKIP/AES) and determine the desired frequency band (2.4 and / or 5 GHz).
-Of course, setting a secure password should not be missing at the end.
-This configuration then only needs to be assigned to an access point.
+After you have registered one or more Sophos Access Points in Sophos Central Wireless, you still need to configure a new network.
+But even this is done with Sophos Sophos Central Wireless in just a few clicks.
+You simply create a new SSID, give your network a name, select a secure encryption method (WPA / WPA2 / WEP), define an encryption algorithm (AES TKIP/AES) and determine the desired frequency band (2.4 and / or 5 GHz).
+Of course, the setting of a secure password must not be missing at the end.
+This configuration must then only be assigned to an access point.

 If you don’t want the Wi-Fi to be available all the time, you can also restrict it to a limited time.

 Keeping track of multiple access points quickly becomes a challenge.
-With Sophos Central Wireless, you’ll never reach your limits when it comes to keeping track of your network.
-Simply store a description of the location for each access point.
-If there are several outposts, even the address can be stored to see the distribution on Google Maps.
+With Sophos Central Wireless, you’ll never reach your limit when it comes to keeping track of your network.
+Simply store a description of the location of each access point.
+If there are multiple outposts, you can even store the address to see the distribution on Google Maps.

 Create guest networks

 Sophos Central Wireless allows you to create guest networks.
-This way you create a closed area for visitors or devices that you do not want to have in your company network.
+This allows you to create a closed area for visitors or devices that you do not want on your corporate network.
 For authentication, you can choose between daily, weekly or monthly passwords, which are generated according to a fixed schedule.
-Once a new password is created, you can have your administrators or selected users notified by email.
+As soon as a new password is created, you can notify your administrators or selected users by e-mail.

 - Getting Started with Sophos Wireless